transloadit/uppy/website/src/docs/dragdrop.md

 ### `id: 'DragDrop'`

 A unique identifier for this DragDrop.
-Defaults to `'DragDrop'`.
+It defaults to `'DragDrop'`.
 Use this if you need to add multiple DragDrop instances.

 ### `target: null`